Cucumber-Diseases/.github/profile/README.md

 # Welcome to Cucumber-Diseases

 Welcome to the Cucumber-Diseases GitHub organization!
 This organization hosts a collection of repositories with exercises designed to help you practice and master the Cucumber-Diseases katas in various programming languages.
-Whether you're a beginner looking to get started or an experienced developer honing your skills, you'll find valuable resources here.

 ## 📚 Available Repositories

 Each repository in this organization corresponds to a specific programming language and contains a set of exercises ranging from basic to advanced levels.
-Below is a list of available repositories.
+Below in the organisation there is a list of available repositories.

 ## 📄 Documentation